chandan-anagdi/chandanav.github.io/_pages/about.md

   - /about.html
 ---

-I am Chandan Angadi, a Computational Logic graduate from the Technical University of Dresden, Germany, specializing in Artificial Intelligence.
+I am Chandan Angadi Veeresha, a Computational Logic graduate from the Technical University of Dresden, Germany, specializing in Artificial Intelligence.
 My expertise spans Machine Learning, Deep Learning, and Optimization techniques, with a focus on demand and financial forecasting solutions.

 I currently work as a Solution Architect at Adidas, where I design and implement scalable end-to-end forecasting systems used globally.
 Before that, I held roles as a Data Science Intern at BMW and a Software Developer at Tieto.